aabeborn/dotfiles/Readme.md

 ## Next Steps

+- [ ] Export and imports using defaults of mac apps
 - [ ] Define and map keybindings
 - [ ] Make it available for WLS2 and Linux (without homebrew casks)
 - [ ] Configure neovim